Ask About Our New Customer Discount!

 WHAT IS A BAIL BOND?

 A bail bond (surety bond) is a financial guarantee to the court that the defendant will appear each and every time as the court directs.
-There are Two (2) types of bonds - In Custody (a person is in jail) and Non Arrest (a person has warrants and posts bond to stay out of jail).
+There are Two (2) types of bonds - In Custody (a person is in jail) and Non-Arrest/Walk Through (a person has warrants and posts bond to stay out of jail).
 The Surety (bailbondsman) places the funds with the court and charges a fee similar to the interest of a bank.
 As with a bank loan these funds are secured with either signature documents or collateral.
 Since the defendant is usually in jail and inaccessible, another person must indemnify (cosign) for their bond.

 HOW MUCH DOES A BAILBOND COST?